sjs-code-foundry/my-learning-journal/README.md

 - [ ] Create a footer with page title and copyright 2024

 ### Content
-- [ ] Statistics page that tracks relapses and average time between relapse
-- [ ] Calendar view for statistics page (CSS grid, or an API?)
 - [ ] Re-write blog posts to reflect a realistic recovery journey
 - [ ] Find appropriate stock images for each post, and credit them
 - [ ] Find a placeholder avatar for Hiram (the author)